HDFGroup/hsds/docs/design/obj_store_schema.md

 * The "id", "root", and "domain" keys can be assumed to be immutable

 TBD:
 * A group that contains a large number (roughly > 100K or more) of links or attributes, may present problems when accessed.
-If a single storage object is very large, there will be excessive latency in retrieving the object from the object store, and loading the JSON into memory.
-Nodes that loading a large group object into an in-memory data structure may have problems with memory over-allocation as well.
+If a single storage object is very large, there will be excessive latency in retrieving the object from the object store.
+Also applications loading a large JSON string may consume an excessive amount of memory.
 To address this, one possiblity would be two shard such large groups into multiple storage objects.

 #### Group object example